akltech/Object-Detection/README.md

 ## Common Errors

-This section lists errors common to the openCV-Python API.
+This section lists errors common to the OpenCV-Python API.

 **This item was encoded in a format that's not supported**